 Additional Questions re.
-Service & Financial Planning 2018/19 report to executive meant that borrowing had not been required, but that there was the possibility for it to be considered as part of future options.
+Service & Financial Planning 2018/19 report to executive

 12. A query was raised regarding the wording of the officer recommendation in the Service & Financial Planning 2018/19 report to the Executive.
 It was noted that the panel was content with the wording used.